Blu-ray: 2011–2015

+Blu-ray's physical and file system specifications are publicly available on the BDA's website.

 Future scope and market trends

 According to Media Research, high-definition software sales in the United States were slower in the first two years than DVD software sales.
 16.3 million DVD software units were sold in the first two years (1997–1998) compared to 8.3 million high-definition software units (2006–2007).
 One reason given for this difference was the smaller marketplace (26.5 million HDTVs in 2007 compared to 100 million SDTVs in 1998).
 Former HD DVD supporter Microsoft did not make a Blu-ray Disc drive for the Xbox 360.
 The 360's successor Xbox One features a Blu-ray drive, as does the PS4, with both supporting 3D Blu-ray after later firmware updates.

 Shortly after the "format war" ended, Blu-ray Disc sales began to increase.
 A study by the NPD Group found that awareness of Blu-ray Disc had reached 60% of households in the United States.
 Nielsen VideoScan sales numbers showed that for some titles, such as 20th Century Fox's Hitman, up to 14% of total disc sales were from Blu-ray, although the average Blu-ray sales for the first half of the year were only around 5%.
 In December 2008, the Blu-ray Disc version of Warner Bros.'
 The Dark Knight sold 600,000 copies on the first day of its launch in the United States, Canada, and the United Kingdom.
 A week after the launch, The Dark Knight BD had sold over 1.7 million copies worldwide, making it the first Blu-ray Disc title to sell over a million copies in the first week of release.

 According to Singulus Technologies AG, Blu-ray was adopted faster than the DVD format was at a similar period in its development.
 This conclusion was based on the fact that Singulus Technologies received orders for 21 Blu-ray dual-layer replication machines during the first quarter of 2008, while 17 DVD replication machines of this type were made in the same period in 1997.
 According to GfK Retail and Technology, in the first week of November 2008, sales of Blu-ray recorders surpassed DVD recorders in Japan.
 According to the Digital Entertainment Group, the number of Blu-ray Disc playback devices (both set-top box and game console) sold in the United States had reached 28.5 million by the end of 2010.